The keyword is “relaxation”

 8. Nourish & Massage Your Hands & Feet

 After gardening or a day of sanitizer, your hands need a little loving.
-For sensitive skin, Attitude Hand Cream comes in Fragrance-Free or Avocado-oil.
 A day on the keyboard is hard labour for your hands.
-Add massage motions below as you moisturize. or
+Add massage motions below as you moisturize.

 Use your thumb to massage with a circular motion while your fingers support and massage your hand underneath.
 Work the heel of your palm and the muscles on the base of fingers and thumb, then work on each finger individually.
 After completing each finger, cup your hand around it and gently pull to stretch it, and then do your thumb.
 Now, clench your hands in a fist, then stretch your fingers by expanding them fully, then release.